Artesonraju/allalin/README.md

 and open your browser at [localhost:3449](http://localhost:3449/).
 This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")

-and you should see an alert in the browser window.

 To clean all compiled files: